strblr/pegase/README.md

 ![Parse tree](https://raw.githubusercontent.com/ostrebler/pegase/master/img/dataflow-1.png)

-**To handle semantic values, Pegase implements a mechanism by which every individual parser can emit an array of values called `children`**.
+**Pegase implements a mechanism by which every individual parser can emit an array of values called `children`**.

 For example, in the `op` rule, `'+'` is a parser in and of itself who will succeed if a *plus* character can be read from the input.
 It's called a *literal* parser.
 You can make every literal parser emit the substring they matched as a single child by using double quotes instead of single quotes.
 More generally, you can make **any** parser emit the substring they matched as a single child by using the `@raw` directive.
-So `\d @raw` will emit the exact character it just matched.
+So `\d @raw` will emit the exact digit character it just matched.

 **`children` can be collected and processed in parent parsers through composition**.